openforcefield/openforcefield.org/content/jobs/_index.md

 #### Desired qualifications

-* Experience with the theory and practice of atomistic biomolecular simulation using molecular mechanics force fields
+* Experience with the theory and practice of atomistic biomolecular simulation using molecular mechanics force fields, or
+* Experience with theory and application of quantum chemistry methods
 * Comfortable with the Python programming language
 * Exposure to [modern open source software development practices](https://github.com/choderalab/software-development) ([GitHub](http://github.org), unit tests, continuous integration)
 * Good multidisciplinary teamwork and communication skills